Fannie Mae HomeStyle® Loans: What Are They And How Do They Work?

 Home inventory is very tight and prices remain fairly high.
 If you already like where you’re living, the idea of renovating your space to better meet your current lifestyle and goals may be very attractive.
 On the other hand, maybe you’re looking at buying a home that could use a little work.

 One good option for this might be a Fannie Mae HomeStyle® loan.
-Although not offered by Rocket Mortgage®, we’ll touch on the basics, pros and cons, and alternatives.
+We’ll touch on the basics, pros and cons, and alternatives.

 What Is A Fannie Mae HomeStyle® Loan?